nicolov/nvaligi.github.io/content/blog/2015/2015-10-13-domain-sharding-django.md

 Title: Domain sharding in Django
 Date: 2015-10-13
-Category: Web Backend Django
+Category: web, backend, django
 Slug: domain-sharding-django
-Summary: Speed up serving of media files in Django by using CDNs with different domains
+Summary: Speeding up media delivery in Django by sharding requests across multiple CDN domains.

 It's 2015.
 Static files should be served by a CDN.
 Period.
 This has several advantages, the most obvious being: